Find the right spot to watch all the racing action on The Strip with our guide to the F1 Las Vegas Grand Prix Grandstands.

 Check out the Las Vegas Grand Prix Grandstand Guide map below to help you figure out the best place for you to watch the race.

-Las Vegas Grandstand Guide map
+Las Vegas Grand Prix Grandstand map

 East Harman Zone Grandstands